rockstor/rockstor-doc/soho.rst

 In a small office or home office like environment, a centralized storage server is needed to store documents, photos, videos and other files including backups and virtual machines and access them from other computers on the network.
-Here are some simple but important uses of such server.
+Here are some simple but important uses of such a server.

 1. Backup data from workstations, laptops and other computers

 2. Share data easily with other users and from any computer.

-3. Create and orgnize a central repository of all data.
+3. Create and organize a central repository of all data.

 There are more complex usecases which are covered in their own separate documents.

-RockStor can be setup as this centralized storage server, also called a Fileserver or NAS following the steps described in this document.
+In this document, We'll describe how to setup RockStor as your centralized storage server, also called a Fileserver or NAS.

 .. _serverreqs:

 Server requirements and suggestions
 -------------------------------------

-The first step in building a RockStor Fileserver is to procure hardware.
-Since RockStor is Free software based on Linux, there is a lot of flexibility.
+The first step in building the RockStor Fileserver is to procure hardware.
+Since RockStor is a `Free software
+<http://en.wikipedia.org/wiki/Free_software>`_ product based on Linux, there is
+a lot of flexibility.
 You can purchase hardware that fits your budget and performance requirements.
 See :ref:`minsysreqs` for general guidance.
-As long as it meets these requirements, you can easily convert an old PC into a Fileserver with RockStor.
+You can easily convert an old PC into a Fileserver with RockStor as long as it meets these requirements.
 You can also purchase small office servers from various places like newegg, ebay and Dell.

 In our community, RockStor is humming on different hardware.
 Here are some
 examples: